-- Step 20 Check the whole pergola assembly and tighten down any loose nuts and screws. - Step 21- Install the Angle Braces.
+- Step 21 Install the Bearing Boards.
+Lay the Bearing Boards on top of the rafters where you left space for them in the previous step, making sure to have equal spacing between the Bearing Board and the adjacent top slats.
+Screw down the Bearing Boards to the rafters with two 3/8" x 6" lag screws at each end and two for every third interior rafter.
+If you are not installing the Bearing Boards, you can install the two additional top slats that were provided with the kit. - Step 22 Check the whole pergola assembly and tighten down any loose nuts and screws. - Step 23 Install the Angle Braces.
 Four of the braces will go in between the beams and the other four will attach to the inside edge of the outside rafters like shown in the picture below.
 To install the first four, slide the corner braces, with the long side towards the top, in between the two pieces of wood that make up the beam until flush with the top of the beam, then push the bottom side against the post.
 Make sure the angles are flush to the post and to the top of the beam.
 Screw in two 3" screws through the angle brace into the post through the predrilled holes, then screw the top through the face of one of the beams into the angle with four (4) 3" screws.
 (Note: there are no predrilled holes in the face of the beam, and you can secure the angle to either the inside or outside beam.)
 Repeat for three more angles at each corner of the pergola assembly.
 For the next four, place the angle against the post with the long side up against the inside of the first rafter.
 Screw into the post through the predrilled holes at the bottom end that is against the post.
-Screw four (4) 3"screws through the top of the angle and into the rafter board.
-Repeat for the other three angles.
+Screw four (4) 3" screws through the top of the angle and into the rafter board.
+Repeat for three angles.